admin-dashboards/react-dashboards/README.md

 ## [React Dashboard Paper](https://www.creative-tim.com/product/paper-dashboard-react?AFFILIATE=128200)

-[Dashboard React Paper ](https://www.creative-tim.com/product/paper-dashboard-react) is a Bootstrap Admin Panel which combines soft colors with beautiful typography and spacious cards and graphics.
+**[React Dashboard](https://dev.to/sm0ke/react-dashboards-open-source-apps-1c7j)** Paper is a Bootstrap Admin Panel which combines soft colors with beautiful typography and spacious cards and graphics.
 It is a powerful tool, but it is light and easy to use.
 It has enough features to allow you to get the job done, but it is not crowded to the point where you can't find the files for a specific plugin.

 ### Dashboard links